Docker is a great tool to make our development much easier by introducing immutable and portable environment. But I had trouble to use Docker

 But we need to pay attention to the writability when we use

 VOLUME directive in Dockerfile.
+That may cause unnecessary trouble if you understand correctly like me.
 Let’s say we are using a Dockerfile that looks like this:

 FROM ubuntu:16.04 VOLUME /myvol RUN echo 'Hello World' >> /myvol/hello